gloveboxes/Linksys-WRT-1900-ACS-with-Huawei-E3372-Hi-Link-LTE-Dongle/README.md

 Connect with ssh to the device.

-Configure `/etc/config/fstab` to mount the `rootfs_data` in another directory in case you need to access the original root overlay to change your extroot settings:
+Configure `/etc/config/fstab` to mount the `rootfs_data` in another directory in case you need to access the original root overlay to change your extroot settings.
+Run the following commands:

 ```bash
 DEVICE="$(awk -e '/\s\/overlay\s/{print $1}' /etc/mtab)"